Budget a move towards privatisation:NCP;Maha ignored,says Sena | Law-Order

-The ruling Shiv Sena onMonday said Maharashtra was ignored in the Union Budget 2021-22 while its ally NCP termed the annual financial plan as''disappointing'' and a move towards ''privatisation''.
+The ruling Shiv Sena onMonday said Maharashtra was ignored in the Union Budget whileits allies NCP and Congress termed the annual financial planas disappointing amidst the coronavirus pandemic and a movetowards privatisation.

 On the other hand, senior BJP leader and formerMaharashtra chief minister Devendra Fadnavis welcomed theprovisions made for metro projects for Nashik and Nagpurcities in the Budget.

-He said the Budget failed to meet expectations of thepeople amidst the coronavirus pandemic.
+Deshmukh said the Budget failed to meet expectationsof the people amidst the coronavirus pandemic.

 Another NCP leader and state Housing Minister JitendraAwhad tweeted: ''The new budget in simplewords....#India_For_Sale''.